A founder school for the AI era

 not pitch decks.

-F-School is a tiny, invite-only program for bootstrapped founders building AI companies.
-No VCs.
+F-School is a tiny, invite-only program for founders building AI companies.
 No demo days.
 No bullshit.
-Just the playbook to go from zero to revenue.
+Just the playbook to go from zero to revenue, funded by customers.

 2-3